MCP server integration

 Access to ThoughtSpot instance:

-For MCP server connection, users require access to a ThoughtSpot instance.
-ThoughtSpot administrators can use the SSO framework with SAML or OAuth token-based authentication methods to authenticate and sign in the users.
+ThoughtSpot administrators can use the SSO framework with SAML or OAuth token-based authentication methods to authenticate and sign in users. -

 SAML redirect settings: